Antonio Caponigro: Rise to power

 He rose in rank to become the consigliere during the 1970s.
 Caponigro foresaw the end of the peaceful Angelo Bruno regime and decided to hasten it.
 Indictments for racketeering were being brought against the ailing Bruno, and there was no leadership in the methamphetamine industry.
 Caponigro knew that he could count on the support of several key members of Bruno's administration after the don died.

-Accordingly, Caponigro traveled to New York City to consult his friend Frank Tieri, from the Genovese crime family.
-Caponigro controlled a lucrative numbers operation in Newark, a holdover from the 1960s when the New York families had ceded parts of North Jersey to the Philadelphia crime family.
+Accordingly, Caponigro traveled to New York City to consult his "friend" Frank Tieri, from the Genovese crime family.
+Caponigro controlled a lucrative numbers game in Newark, New Jersey, a holdover from the 1960s when the New York families had ceded parts of North Jersey to the Philadelphia crime family.
 Tieri also had activities in the area, and he had challenged Caponigro's incursion.
 Caponigro appealed the territorial dispute to The Commission, which, acting on Bruno's recommendation, ruled in favor of Caponigro.

 Caponigro approached Tieri with a plan to murder Bruno and take over the Philadelphia crime family.
 Tieri assured Caponigro that he would support him before the Commission.
 He returned to Philadelphia believing that his planned coup was now officially sanctioned.
 He recruited the support of his brother-in-law Alfred Salerno (no relation to mob turncoat Joseph Salerno or mob front boss Anthony Salerno) and Bruno regime capos John Simone and Frank Sindone, and ordered the assassination.

-Death
+Murder and discovery of body

-Bruno was shotgunned to death while his driver, John Stanfa, was wounded while they were parked outside Bruno's Philadelphia home on March 21, 1980.
+Bruno was shot dead while his driver, John Stanfa, was wounded while they were parked outside Bruno's Philadelphia home on March 21, 1980.
 When the Commission learned of Bruno's murder, Caponigro was summoned at once.
 He was told that the murder had not been considered, let alone sanctioned, by the Commission.
 He turned helplessly to Frank Tieri, who sat in on the meeting.
 When he identified Tieri as the man who had authorized the murder, Tieri categorically denied it.
 The Commission ruled that Caponigro had murdered a Commission member without authorization.
 On April 18, 1980, Caponigro and his brother-in-law, Alfred Salerno, were found dead, battered and nude in the trunk of a car in The Bronx.

 Aftermath

 The death of Angelo Bruno, his consigliere, and two capos threw the Philadelphia crime family wide open.
 With New York's blessing, Angelo Bruno's surviving underboss, Phil Testa, was appointed the new boss.
-After Caponigro murdered Bruno, Scarfo could return from his appointed exile in Atlantic City, New Jersey.
-Testa appointed narcotics trafficker Peter Casella as underboss and Nicky Scarfo as consigliere.
+After Caponigro murdered Bruno, Nicky Scarfo could return from his appointed exile in Atlantic City, New Jersey.
+Testa appointed narcotics trafficker Peter Casella as underboss and Scarfo as consigliere.

+Portrayal in media

+Caponigro is portrayed by British actor Alex Giannini in Legend (2015), a biographical film about the Kray twins.